dakivara/pgcrud/docs/getting-started/index.md

 There are 3 components in pgcrud which are essential for unlocking its full functionality.

-- Identifier: Creates generic references to database objects.
+- Expressions: Represent database objects.
 - Functions: Facilitates the use of PostgreSQL functions.
 - Query Builder: Enables modular query construction, mirroring PostgreSQL.

-## Identifier
+## Expressions

+Expressions represents database objects such as columns, tables, or values like integers, text, booleans, and similar types.

+### Identifiers

-Any attribute of the Identifier class is an Identifier, and any attribute of an Identifier is also an Identifier[^1].
-Identifiers are primarily used to represent tables or columns in the database.
+An identifier represents a database object, such as a column, table, or other entity.
+Any attribute of the identifier class is an identifier and any attribute of an identifier is again an identifier[^1].

 [^1]: Except for keywords, like `JOIN`, `OVER` or `AS`, which a pre-defined methods of an expression.